-4. PORTFOLIO HOLDER
+4. Portfolio Holder

-- 4.1 The role of the Portfolio Holder is - (a) to have strategic responsibility for their named portfolio of services, by providing political leadership in this area. - (b) to have responsibility for, and provide a lead on, the initiation of policy in respect of the relvant portfolio. - (c) to be accountable for those services within their portfolio areas, taking the lead publicly in relation to the Executive's activities in those areas both inside and outside the Council.; - (d) to create, build and nurture a focus on outcomes for residents for the activities within the relevant portfolio. - (e) to represent the Council on outside bodies of a strategic nature which relate to their portfolio and feedback to the Council any issues of relevance or importance. - (a) (f) to take the lead on discussions at Executive meetings on their portfolio areas; - (g) - (c) to report to, and account, for their actions present any Executive recommendations on matters within their portfolio areas to Council; - to attend Overview and Scrutiny Committee meetings in respect of their portfolio and to respond to issues and questions raised by the scrutiny committees on their portfolio areas.
+- 4.1 The role of the Portfolio Holder is - (a) to have strategic responsibility for their named portfolio of services, by providing political leadership in this area; - (b) to have responsibility for, and provide a lead on, the initiation of policy in respect of the relevant portfolio; - to be accountable for those services within their portfolio areas, taking the lead publicly in relation to the Executive's activities in those areas both inside and outside the Council; - (d) to create, build and nurture a focus on outcomes for residents for the activities within the relevant portfolio; - (e) to represent the Council on outside bodies of a strategic nature which relate to their portfolio and feedback to the Council any issues of relevance or importance; - (f) to take the lead on discussions at Executive meetings on their portfolio areas; - (g) report to, and account, for their actions on matters within their portfolio areas to Council; and - (h) to attend Overview and Scrutiny Committee meetings in respect of their portfolio and to respond to issues and questions raised by the scrutiny committees on their portfolio areas.